Benjamin-Pong/Terminology-Neural-Machine-Translation-IT-domain/README.md

 Due to the proliferation of word-alignments, there is a need to select only a subset of them for NMT training.

-# Selection of Pseudo-terminologies for NMT training (TBC)

 # Citation